The Adventures of Picasso: Plot

-After this introduction to the artworld of Paris, the narrator tells about a "normal" day in Picassos life.
+After this introduction to the artworld of Paris, the narrator tells about a "normal" day in Picasso's life.
 It ends with a visit from Mr. and Mrs. Guggenheim from New York City.
 Although the Swedish American multimillionaire Ingrid Svensson-Guggenheim (Birgitta Andersson) doesn't understand Picasso's art, she knows that it is expensive, and therefore immortal.
 She becomes a pest and at whatever the cost she is determined to become a part of Picasso's art and world.
 When Picasso no longer seems to be able to escape the annoying American, his two friends Rousseau (Lennart Nyman) and Apollinaire (Per Oscarsson) invite him to Rousseau's hidden forest, where Apollinaire reads aloud some of his poems for his friends.
 This gives Picasso an idea.
-They will have a masquerade in Rousseaus honor.
+They will have a masquerade in Rousseau's honor.

 This masquerade has a lot of famous historic persons, most of them dressed as furniture.
 It all ends with Rousseau, while playing his violin, flying out the window and into the night of Paris.

 Now it's 1914 and Picasso and all of humanity is looking forward to a bright future full of liberty, equality and fraternity.
 This is all destroyed however with the coming of World War I and the headlines "KRASH!
 BOM!
 BANG!"

 In 1918, when the war is over, Pablo once again meets his father, who has invented a new shampoo that will regrow hair.
 It has another effect on Pablo however, who loses all of his hair and gives him his famous bald look.

-Shortly after this, Pablo gets the job to make the sets and clothes for the russian ballet.
+Shortly after this, Pablo gets the job to make the sets and clothes for the Russian ballet.
 The ballet, premiering in London, is not a success however.
 Don Jose makes the dancers' food and all the performers end up passing gas.

 Picasso returns to Paris, where he meets Sirkka (Lena Nyman), a Finnish singer who sings a song that he becomes enchanted by.
-However, when it turns out that that song (which is essentially a recipe for making a kalakukko (the equivalent of the Russian rybnik or kurnik)) is the only one Sirkka's got on her repertoire, Picasso soon gets sick of it and leaves for New York City with his father.
+However, when it turns out that that song (which is essentially a recipe for making a kalakukko) is the only one Sirkka has got in her repertoire, Picasso soon gets sick of it and leaves for New York City with his father.

 In America there is a prohibition on art (a reference to the real Prohibition era of liquor).
 Pablo works underground and one day he is asked to deliver a set of pictures to a Mrs. X. It turns out that this mysterious woman is none other than Ingrid Svensson-Guggenheim.
 She doesn't give up so easily, but Picasso manages to escape her flirting.